hatem20/You-Dont-Know-JS/scope-closures/ch1.md

 | :--- |
 | The implementation details of a JS engine (utilizing system memory resources, etc.) is much deeper than we will dig here.
 We'll keep our focus on the observable behavior of our programs and let the JS engine manage those deeper system-level abstractions. |

 The JS engine is vastly more complex than *just* these three stages.
-In the process of parsing and code generation, there are steps to optimize the performance of the execution (i.e., collapsing redundant elements).
-In fact, code can even be re-compiled and re-optimized during the progression of execution.
+- In the process of parsing and code generation, there are steps to optimize the performance of the execution (i.e., collapsing redundant elements).

-So, I'm painting only with broad strokes here.
-But you'll see shortly why *these* details we *do* cover, even at a high level, are relevant.
+- code can even be re-compiled and re-optimized during the progression of execution.

 JS engines don't have the luxury of an abundance of time to perform their work and optimizations, because JS compilation doesn't happen in a build step ahead of time, as with other languages.
 It usually must happen in mere microseconds (or less!) right before the code is executed.
 To ensure the fastest performance under these constraints, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile); these are well beyond the "scope" of our discussion here.

+so why js does not compile AOT ?

 ### Required: Two Phases